 I’m not getting paid for this but I really should be.
 If you have trouble sleeping, you’re gonna wanna read this.

 How Do You Sleep At Night?
-It’s a question we ask of villains and bad politicians (who may also be labeled as villains).
+It’s a question we ask of villains and bad politicians (who may also be labelled as villains).
 What if you’re neither?
 What if you have trouble sleeping because of circumstances beyond your control and not because of a plot to ruin the world?

 The circumstance beyond my control that stops me from sleeping is my neighbour.
 My neighbour snores.
 He’s loud.
 Like, really loud.
 It’s not really a topic you can bring up when you catch each other at the mailbox or on the stairs.
 That is not polite.
 That is awkward.
 Our rooms share a wall.
 It’s brick.